 Article 33 of the GDPR regulation outlines specific requirements for notification of a personal data breach to the supervisory authority, which makes having a full understanding of the details of a data breach paramount.
 The goal of any security team is to prevent these kinds of breaches, but breaches can still occur.
 As a result, many data protection requirements focus on breach response and reporting.

 Additionally, GDPR requires notification to regulators, generally within 72 hours of becoming aware of an actual breach.
-Released earlier this summer, the newest edition of RSA NetWitness® Suite is designed to scan your entire infrastructure for indications of an attack, and uses behavioral analysis and machine learning to help better understand the scope and nature of a breach with improved visibility into the attack sequence, enabling faster notification.
+Released earlier this summer, the newest edition of RSA NetWitness® Platform is designed to scan your entire infrastructure for indications of an attack, and uses behavioral analysis and machine learning to help better understand the scope and nature of a breach with improved visibility into the attack sequence, enabling faster notification.

 DATA GOVERNANCE MEANS IDENTITY MANAGEMENT